abdolrezat/SPHERES-DPcontrol/README.md

 ![](https://raw.githubusercontent.com/abdolrezat/SPHERES-DPcontrol/master/figures/position%20attitude%20control/pwpf%20linear%20-%20linear%20-%20dual%20fault%2006/Thrusters.png)

 These figures show something amazing: the satellite can't go straight in the x-direction without gaining torque, so it rotates itself and uses the thrusters in the other directions (now with a component in the x-direction) to gain speed.
 Once it gains some velocity, it continues its way to reach the approximate destination and then performs the same maneuver **in reverse** to stop!
+These maneuvers were not in any way hard-coded into the simulator, so the emergence of such solution is astonishing.

 ## Acknowledgments